 Ordering the Buffy Comforter

-You can order a Buffy is through their website or through Amazon.
+You can order a Buffy directly through their website.
 Shipping was fast and arrived in about 5 days.
 You have the option to try before you buy.
 This means they will place a hold on your credit card where the charge is pending.
 If you decide you don’t like it, you can return it and Buffy will not charge the card.
 The other option is that you can pay up front but still have the option to return it for a full refund.
 I chose the latter.
-If you order from Amazon you get Amazons standard 30 day return option which is easy.
+If you order from Amazon you get Amazons standard 30-day return option which is easy.

 Unboxing Your Buffy